Xureality/Toothless/README.md

 `/msg Toothless terminate` shuts down the bot.
 Only admins can use this command.

 `/msg Toothless reload_config` reloads config.json and state.json while running.
+Note that connection configuration changes will not take effect without a restart.
 Only admins can use this command.

 ### Channel